rosariorussell/portfolio/content/blogs/2019-10_topcofounder_startup_as_a_service.md

 - Inbound marketing - Produce content to pique interest in potential investors.
 Make use of bots, scrapers, and other technology to automate lead generation.
 - Recruiting - Upon raising additional funding, TopCofounder recruits someone from Mensa, the high IQ society to take over operations.

-I am looking to form a joint venture with interested angel investors sharing somewhere between 30 to 50 percent equity.
-TopCofounder will build a prototype, acquire initial customers, and raise an additional round of funding starting at $10000 dollars per month.

-As an accountant and software engineer, I've worked on several early stage startups and had first-hand experience with common obstacles faced by these ventures.
-I began to analyze ways to reduce risk while maximizing success and I launched TopCofounder as a startup studio in 2019 to solve these problems.
-As of now, TopCofounder is currently working on 3 startups.